brianach/fmcistore/README.md

 ## Home Page

-The home page contains links to pages with information and details about any wells for which a linked page exists.
-Not all wells have detailed information pages but every information page must have a corresponding well entry.

-Each entry has a photograph of its related well and contains the author's name.
-Each post displays a brief excerpt from the page contents and the date on which the content page was created followed by a like (heart) icon, showing the numbber of page likes.

-## About Page

-The about page shows a historic painting depicing one of the wells and a general background or history of the subject matter.

-## Map Page

-The map page displays a scrollable and zoomable map with markers indicating the location of each well.
-Clicking the markers results in a popup with a link to the well information page, where one exists, and a button which when clicked open google maps centered on the related location marker.
-The user can then click on the 'directions' button in google maps to navigate to the entry from their current or chosen location.
+The home page contains a summary of what FMCI does preceded by a link to the main FMCI homepage.
+A scrolling carousel runs at the bottom of the page which displays a clickable logo for each of FMCI's partners which when clicked open the partner's home page on a separate tab.
+The carousel is loaded from a simple django database model which can be edited by a superuser via the admin page.

 ## Authentication

-Users can register an account in order to comment on the information pages.
-Existing users can login and logout and are presented with a link to login if they have not already done so or to logout if they are already logged in.
+Users can register an account whcih gives them the ability to see their order history.
+Logged in users will see their full name displayed as dropdown link at the top of the navbar from where they can see a link to their profile, or to logout.

 ---